2007 •Nintendo DS

 AYANEO Flip KB becomes much easier to judge once it is forced into the same room as GPD Win Mini 2025, GPD Win Max 2 (7640U / 7840U), and AYANEO 3.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 AYANEO Flip KB versus GPD Win Mini 2025 is interesting because closest match is the obvious angle.
 GPD Win Mini 2025 sits close enough to AYANEO Flip KB to make the comparison meaningful, but different enough to sharpen the buying decision.
-That said, gPD Win Mini 2025 is tracked around $769 - $1426 (Hover for detailed prices).
-In practice, aYANEO Flip KB versus GPD Win Max 2 (7640U / 7840U) is interesting because closest match is the obvious angle.
-If AYANEO Flip KB feels almost right but not quite, GPD Win Max 2 (7640U / 7840U) is the sort of nearby detour that can completely change the shortlist.
+From another angle, gPD Win Mini 2025 is tracked around $769 - $1426 (Hover for detailed prices).
+From another angle, aYANEO Flip KB versus GPD Win Max 2 (7640U / 7840U) is interesting because closest match is the obvious angle.
+Compared with AYANEO Flip KB, GPD Win Max 2 (7640U / 7840U) makes the more obvious play for readers who care about closest match.
 GPD Win Max 2 (7640U / 7840U) is tracked around 7640U + 16GB + 1TB: $799 7840U + 32GB + 2TB: $1049 7840U + 64GB + 2TB: $1199.
-That said, aYANEO Flip KB versus AYANEO 3 is interesting because closest match is the obvious angle.
+From another angle, aYANEO Flip KB versus AYANEO 3 is interesting because closest match is the obvious angle.
 AYANEO 3 sits close enough to AYANEO Flip KB to make the comparison meaningful, but different enough to sharpen the buying decision.
 AYANEO 3 is tracked around $699 - $2099 (Hover for detailed prices).

 The real benefit of this comparison set is not that it declares a single winner.
 It reveals which compromise profile feels least annoying over time.